no13bus/angular-assignment/TECHNICAL_SOLUTION.md

 ## Known Issue

+1. Initial Implementation:

-Since `api.service.ts` is marked as "DO NOT MODIFY", skills data is not persisted after page refresh.
+   - Since `api.service.ts` was marked as "DO NOT MODIFY", skills data was not persisted after page refresh.
 Backend support would be needed for complete implementation of this feature.

+2. Current Solution:
+   - If we can modify `api.service.ts`, I have implemented skills persistence in localStorage by adding the skills field to UserBackend interface and updating the storage logic accordingly.